Cheryl Neal

 Australian Defence Medal

-My name is Cheryl Neal, and I am a proud descendent of the Darug and Yuin people.
+My name is Cheryl Neal, and I am a proud descendant of the Darug and Yuin people.

 Maria Lock, daughter of Yarramundi, is my ancestor.
-Maria married twice, and is remembered for her great intelligence.
+Maria married twice and is remembered for her great intelligence.
 Maria’s granddaughter was my Great Great Grandmother – Jenny Swift.
 Jenny also married twice.
-Her first husband was an African American man with whom she had two children and then left due to his ill treatment of her.
-Like her grandmother, Jenny was known as – and I quote – “a woman of superior intelligence and at times overly independent nature whose rebellious spirit, if harnessed, would be an asset to missionary endeavours.”
-Jenny had a short but notable life until at the age of 36 when she died at Warangesda Mission.
+Her first husband was an African American man with whom she had two children and then left due to his ill-treatment of her.
+Like her grandmother, Jenny was known as – and I quote – ‘a woman of superior intelligence and at times overly independent nature whose rebellious spirit, if harnessed, would be an asset to missionary endeavours.’
+Jenny had a short but notable life until, at the age of 36, she died at Warangesda Mission.

 I attended Huskisson Primary School and Bomaderry High School.
 I left school (and home) at 16 and was employed as a Vet Nurse in Bomaderry.
-At 18 I walked into Defence Force Recruiting, and after being told I was too small to be a military dog handler, I accepted an offer of a position as a Medical Assistant in the RAAF.
+At eighteen, I walked into Defence Force Recruiting, and after being told I was too small to be a Military Dog Handler, I accepted an offer of a position as a Medical Assistant in the RAAF.

 There was a mixture of both pride and concern from my community about my decision to join Defence.
 Regardless, off I went to RAAF Edinburgh for Recruit Training.
 I was initially terribly homesick, and struggled with new things like ironing creases in my uniform, doing hospital corners when I made my bed – and spitting on my boots to polish them.
 But things eventually got easier.
 I made friends, with people that I am still close to today.

-Before long I was posted to RAAF Base Laverton for training, then RAAF Richmond followed by Tindal, in Katherine NT as a qualified Medical Assistant.
-Whilst in Katherine I applied to become an Air Traffic Controller and by default an Officer.
+Before long, I was posted to RAAF Base Laverton for training, then RAAF Richmond, followed by Tindal, in Katherine, Northern Territory, as a qualified Medical Assistant.
+Whilst in Katherine, I applied to become an Air Traffic Controller and by default, an Officer.
 I passed the aptitude test but needed to complete Year 12 to meet education requirements.
 I attended Katherine High School (whilst still in the RAAF), graduated, and went on to complete Officer training and basic Air Traffic Control Course in Victoria.